giros-dit/yang-to-ngsi-ld/ngsi-ld/data-models/json-schemas/README.md

     ```bash
     $ poetry env use 3.9
     ```
+    > **Note:**
+    >
+    > If you work with [Visual Studio Code (VSC)](https://code.visualstudio.com/) IDE, it is recommendable to open the `/json-schemas` folder in an independent workspace so that the virtual environment can select the correct Python interpreter and thus recognize the source code well.
+In VSC you can specify the correct Python interpreter by using the [**Python: Select Interpreter** command](https://code.visualstudio.com/docs/python/environments#_working-with-python-interpreters) from the **Command Palette** (`Ctrl+Shift+P`).
 6. Setup the virtual environment with poetry:
     ```bash
     $ poetry shell
     $ poetry install
     ```
     The virtual environment is now prepared and activated to be used.

 ### Code generation